cowrie/cowrie/docs/BACKEND_POOL.rst

 Internet via a network filter, which you can configure as you see fit.

-The VMs in the backend pool, and all infrastructure (snapshots, networking and filtering) are backed-up by Qemu/libvirt.
-We provide two example VM images (for Ubuntu Server 18.04 and OpenWRT 18.06.4) whose configurations are already set and ready to be deployed.
+The VMs in the backend pool, and all infrastructure (snapshots, networking and filtering) are backed by Qemu/libvirt.
+The default configuration ships example settings for an Ubuntu Server image and an OpenWRT image.
 Further below in this guide we'll discuss how to create your own images and customize libvirt's XML configuration files.

 First of all, install the needed dependencies for the pool, as explained in `the installation steps <https://docs.cowrie.org/en/latest/INSTALL.html>`_.